The cuisine of Castile-León

 Restaurants A restaurant where the traveller can taste some good local wines is the Landa Palace, in the outskirts of Burgos, which also serves local dishes.
 Landa has been awarded one sun by the CAMPSA Guide.
 Other restaurants which have also been awarded one sun are the Mesón de Cándido, in Segovia, famous for its suckling pig which is roasted and served in the traditional way, the Mesón de la Villa in Aranda del Duero, Chez Víctor in Salamanca, and many other establishments where Castilian food will charm all who decide to taste it.
 Castilla-Leon, modern cuisine, roasts and much more

-Enjoy the best adventure in Hotel Hacienda Zorita
+Taste the best wine in Hotel Hacienda Zorita